 - After the interviews, we will conduct detailed inspections of certain areas of the facility and site.
 We may also spend extended periods observing certain areas of your facility, such as the building lobby or shipping/receiving loading docks.

-- After our visit to your site, we will meet with you to give you an update on our progress and to discuss the next steps in the process.
-At this point it may be possible to offer some preliminary findings and recommendations, but in most cases, we will need time to process and analyze the data gathered before we can give you any meaningful guidance.
+- After we visit your site, we will meet with you to give you an update on our progress and to discuss the next steps in the process.
+At this point, it may be possible to offer some preliminary findings and recommendations, but in most cases, we will need time to process and analyze the data gathered before we can give you any meaningful guidance.